readytowork-org/daily-reporting/README.md

-To obtain a GitHub token, you need to generate a personal access token in your GitHub account.
+**To obtain a GitHub token**, you need to generate a personal access token in your GitHub account.
 Follow these steps to create a personal access token:

 GitHub Settings: